Code-A-187/task-manager-reactJS-June-2024/README.md

 Client and Server folders should be in same folder.
 Should use two separate terminals one for client and one for server.

-1. Starting client
-	- First in terminal of the root folder example: ...\task-manager-reactJS-June-2024-main\> cd client
-	- Second in terminal example: ...\task-manager-reactJS-June-2024-main\client> npm install
- 	- Third in terminal example: ...\task-manager-reactJS-June-2024-main\client> npm run dev
-	- Client is redy to be used on http://localhost:5173/

-2. Starting server
+1. Starting server
-	- First in terminal of the root folder example: ...\task-manager-reactJS-June-2024-main\>cd server
+	- First step: in terminal of the root folder example: ...\task-manager-reactJS-June-2024-main\>cd server
-	- Second in terminal example: ...\task-manager-reactJS-June-2024-main\server>node server.js
+	- Second step in terminal example: ...\task-manager-reactJS-June-2024-main\server>node server.js
 	- Should recieve
 	     	Server started on port 3030.
 You can make requests to http://localhost:3030/ Admin panel located at http://localhost:3030/admin
 	- Server is up and runing waiting for requests from Task Manager

+2. Starting client
+	- First step: in terminal of the root folder example: ...\task-manager-reactJS-June-2024-main\> cd client
+	- Second step: in terminal example: ...\task-manager-reactJS-June-2024-main\client> npm install
+ 	- Third step: in terminal example: ...\task-manager-reactJS-June-2024-main\client> npm run dev
+	- Client is up and ready to be used on http://localhost:5173/

  There is preseeded data in server and there are Users that can be Signed in righaway:
  	- peter@abv.bg: 123456,
 	- george@abv.bg: 123456,